klinge/crowdsec-cloudflare-sync/README.md

 ## Requirements

 - CrowdSec installed with CAPI enabled
-- Cloudflare account with API access
+- Cloudflare account with a valid API token
 - An existing Cloudflare IP List - the script doesn't create it
 - An existing Cloudflare Security rule - again the script doesn't create it
 - Python 3.7+
+- Root access on the machine where you execute the script (the Crowdsec cscli tool that is used require that)

 ## Fair warning
+The scripts:
-The scripts has been tested and developed on a linux server.
+- have been tested and developed on a linux server.
 They should work on other OSes but that's nothing that's been verified.

-The scripts (especially) the one that updates the ruleset can ruin your existing Cloudflare rules if something goes wrong, don't forget to make a backup of your ruleset.
+- (especially) the one that updates the ruleset can ruin your existing Cloudflare rules if something goes wrong, don't forget to make a backup of your ruleset.
+- don't handle Cloudflare rate limiting.
+The scripts are not designed to be run in realtime.
+It's suggested not to run them more often than every 2nd hour.

 ## License